Mario Barrios: Barrios vs. Ugás

 Seven months and a half after his victory over Santiago, Barrios clashed with former WBA (Super) welterweight title holder Yordenis "54 Milagros" Ugás for the then-vacant Interim WBC welterweight title.
 With their fight also serving as an under-card fight for the Saul "Canelo" Alvarez vs. Jermell "Iron Man" Charlo pay-per-view bout on 30 September 2023, at T-Mobile Arena, Paradise, Nevada, U.S.

-Coming into the fight, Barrios was deemed by a wide consensus as the (5-1) underdog due to the majority of the boxing world still considering him to be untested in the welterweight division whereas his scheduled opposition, Ugás, was not only a very decorated amateur fighter and former boxing Olympian, but also a long-time welterweight who had already faced and fought elites in the division such as Thomas "The Frenchman" Dulorme, (former) two-time welterweight champion Shawn "Showtime" Porter, boxing's only (thus far) eight division champion Manny "Pacman" Pacquiao, and (former) unified welterweight champion Errol "The Truth" Spence Jr. just to name a few.

-Much to the surprise of many, however, the odds were proven wrong on fight-night itself with Barrios battering and even dropping Ugás twice—once in the second round and once again in the twelfth—en route to a unanimous decision victory over the Cuban with scores of 118-107 twice and 117-108 all in his favor.
+Much to the surprise of many, however, the odds were proven wrong on fight-night itself with Barrios battering and even dropping Ugás twice—once in the second round and once again in the twelfth—en route to a unanimous decision victory over the Cuban with scores of 118–107 twice and 117–108 all in his favor.
 What's more, back in the 12th and final round of their fight, Ugás was deducted a point for intentionally spitting out his mouth piece—which is illegal—twice so that referee Thomas Taylor would pause the fight and buy him some time to recuperate.

 And with the upset-win, Barrios became the WBC Interim Champion of the welterweight division.

 Barrios vs. Maidana

 On the 4th of May, 2024, at the T-Mobile Arena in Paradise, Nevada, Barrios would go on to make the first defense of his WBC (Interim) Welterweight Title against Argentina's own heavy-handed Fabian "TNT" Maidana.
 Their fight also served as the Co-Main event of the Saul "Canelo" Alvarez vs Jaime Munguia pay-per-view bout.
-After dropping his opponent in the 3rd round, fighting through a swollen right eye, and hunting down a tentatively defense-minded Maidana in the later rounds, Barrios won the fight by way of unanimous decision (116-111x3).
+After dropping his opponent in the 3rd round, fighting through a swollen right eye, and hunting down a tentatively defense-minded Maidana in the later rounds, Barrios won the fight by way of unanimous decision, with all three judges scoring the bout 116–111.

 WBC welterweight champion

 On the 27th of May, 2024, the WBC officially demoted Terence Crawford from being their welterweight champion to their welterweight "champion in recess" due to the uncertainty of him ever coming back down to the welterweight division after his fight with Israil Madrimov for the WBA super welterweight and the WBO interim super welterweight titles.

 22 days thereafter, on the 18th of June, 2024, the WBC and its Board of Governors voted to elevate their welterweight interim champion, Mario Barrios, to full-fledged champion.
-And with that done, Barrios is now formally recognized as WBC welterweight champion.
+Barrios was now formally recognized as WBC welterweight champion.